Wattful/Advanced-TF2-Trading/behavior.md

 # Listings
 The bot automatically creates and manages its buy and sell listings, calculating the prices using the buyListingPriceFunction and sellListingPriceFunction.

+Upon creating a listing, the listing's price will be initially unset, and won't be calculated until all listing prices are recalculated.

 When recalculating listings, some price functions call the Backpack.tf API to see other listings on the same item.
 When recalculating prices, if a price function uses the Backpack.tf API, the bot will sleep priceUpdateSleep milliseconds (default 2500) between function calls.
 This is to prevent Backpack.tf API rate limiting.

 All prices are rounded to the nearest refined.